bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-idaptive-saml-sso-for-bitrise.md

     ![{{ page.title }}](/img/step4b.jpg)
  5. Click **Trust** on the left menu bar and select the **Manual configuration** under **Identity Provider Configuration**.
  6. Click the **Signing Certificate** dropdown and download the certificate.
 Open it with a text editor so that you can copy the full content of the certificate.
+You can also upload the file.

     ![{{ page.title }}](/img/download.jpg)
- 7. Insert it in the **SAML SSO provider certificate** text box on the **Enable Single Sign-On** page of Bitrise.
+ 7. Insert the content or upload the file itself in the **SAML SSO provider certificate** text box on the **Enable Single Sign-On** page of Bitrise.
  8. Copy the **Single Sign On URL** from the **Trust** page of Idaptive.
 Insert it on the **SAML SSO provider Single Sing-On URL (SSO URL)** field on the **Enable Single Sign-On** page of Bitrise.
  9. While on the **Single Sign-On page** of Bitrise, copy the **Assertion Consumer Service URL (ACS URL)** URL and click **Configure SSO**.
 10. Now let’s head back to Idaptive!
 Under **Service Provider Configuration** click **Manual Configuration**.
 Type **Bitrise** in the **SP Entity ID / Issuer / Audience** and paste the **Assertion Consumer Service URL (ACS URL)** from Bitrise to the **Assertion Consumer Service (ACS) URL** on Idaptive.